RuaraidhCode/FitnessApplication/README.md

 # FitJourney: Gamified Fitness Application

 ## Introduction
-Welcome to FitJounrey, a cutting-edge iOS fitness application designed to make fitness fun, engaging, and competitive.
-Developed using React Native and featuring a robust PostgreSQL database, FitQuest is tailored for fitness enthusiasts looking to gamify their fitness journey.
+Introducing FitJourney – an iOS fitness application designed to transform the fitness journey into an engaging, gamified experience.
+The core purpose of FitJourney is to address a common challenge: the gap between setting fitness goals and achieving them.
+By gamifying the process, FitJourney aims to motivate users to persistently pursue their goals, making the journey towards fitness as rewarding as the results.
+Developed with React Native and backed by a robust PostgreSQL database, FitJourney is more than just a fitness app; it's a companion in your fitness journey, keeping you motivated, engaged, and on track.

 ## Key Features